vaquilina/collision-calendar/docs/DB.md

 # Database

-Collision Calendar uses a central [SQLite3](https://sqlite.org/index.html) database for shared data.
+A single [SQLite3](https://sqlite.org/index.html) database is used for shared data.

 The server manages the database via [deno-sqlite](https://deno.land/x/sqlite@v3.9.1).

 ## ER Diagram